CodeFalcon363/Timetable_Python-SQLitecrud/README.md

 Update specific item's data<br>
 Please remember the first argument is used to refer to item (-ue to update user data using email)
 <h4>Examples</h4>
-update -u -ue example@mail1.com -un Abdirahim Abdi -ua staff<br>
+update -u -ue example@mail1.com -un Anthony Oise -ua staff<br>
 Above comand will update names and account type of user with email address example1.com

   <h4>create</h4>

 Create new item<br>
 <h4>Examples</h4>
-create -u -ue example@mail.com -un Abdirahim Abdi -ua student -urs r_1 -up password<br>
+create -u -ue example@mail.com -un Anthony Oise -ua student -urs r_1 -up password<br>
 Above comand will create a new student account if no user with example@mail.com email address is found!<br>
 Keep close look at how we passed other arguments, all arguments are optional except -ue (email address)<br>
 If a value is missing and required, you will be prompted to enter it